 - Take KALYDECO exactly as your doctor tells you to take it.

-- Always take KALYDECO with fat-containing food.
+- Always take KALYDECO with food that contains fat.
 Examples of fat-containing foods include eggs, butter, peanut butter, cheese pizza, etc.

 - Your doses of KALYDECO should be taken 12 hours apart.